Sierra Designs--another of the California group of Pioneers (page 1 of 6)

 Sierra Designs Bob and George

 The Beginning: around 1963 George was working at George Rudolph's Trailwise/Ski Hut in Berkeley, California.
 Soon a fellow named Bob moved into town with job references from Holubar Mountaineering in Colorado...
 Bob got hired on at Trailwise, and they became co-workers.
-Image: George Rudolph on the left, with his former employee and long-time neighbor, Mr. George Marks, picture taken late in Mr. Rudolph's life.
+Image: George Rudolph on the left, with Mr. George Marks, his former employee and long-time neighbor in Point Richmond, California....
+This picture taken late in Mr. Rudolph's life.
 Image contributed by Mr. Marks.

 In 1965 Bob and George left Trailwise and set themselves up at 137 Tewksbury in Point Richmond as "Sierra Designs."
 Soon they were sewing day and night to create enough "product" to keep a roof over their heads.
 Times were tough for the next several years after their October 1965 official opening.
-Their very first catalog was produced the following spring and entitled the "66-67" catalog.
+Their very first catalog was produced the following spring and entitled the "66-67" catalog; George recalls that it was printed as a "very modest run of 2,000 copies."
+Their first and largest account was with The North Face retail store, for which they manufactured down items that were labelled "Made Expressly for North Face by Sierra Designs." (these are now rare and collectible since that contract only lasted a couple years, and was between two companies that were at the time still very small).
+Recently the famous fashion icon Tyra Banks' website has added some of the above material; to see this interesting development, click this link to her TypeF.com website.

 The Current Status of the men and their pioneer company

-George Marks has not had a role with Sierra Designs for a least a couple decades..
-He resigned from the company in July of 1984, just under twenty years from when he and Bob Swanson began the company..
-The good news is that Mr. Marks' endeavors are still in the area of outdoor gear production.
+George Marks has not had a role with Sierra Designs since he departed in October of 1984, just under twenty years from when he and Bob Swanson began the company..
+Bob had left previously and had established WALRUS TENTS, which George joined.
+In recent years, the good news is that Mr. Marks' endeavors are still in the area of outdoor gear production.
 In support of those endeavors, he has lived in China for many years and is Managing Director of a company there.
+Dec.
+2023; Mr. Marks has passed away; exact date unknown.

 Mr. Swanson is also no longer part of Sierra Designs and lives in the Northeast United States.
 Bob and George remain fast friends.
 Click here for a picture of Mr. Marks in 2007.
-You will see him with an old friend and fellow gear pioneer named Skip Yowell.
+You will see him with an old friend and fellow gear pioneer from JanSport named Skip Yowell.
+Mr. Swanson has passed away more than a year ago.

-The modern SD company does considerable overseas production in China and Korea, with an official U.S. headquarters location in Louisville, Colorado, and a Canadian headquarters in Brampton, Ontario, plus assorted other "partner" locations worldwide.
+The modern SD company is teamed up with Kelty and a couple other brands such as Slumberjack.
+It does considerable overseas production in China and Korea, with an official U.S. headquarters location in Louisville, Colorado, and a Canadian headquarters in Brampton, Ontario, plus assorted other "partner" locations worldwide.
+Recently, they have brought back a special, "Heritage" edition of the original 60/40 parka; I have one, and it is very true to the original and very nicely done.

 WWW.OREGONPHOTOS.COM

-Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1946-The Present, 40+ pages and ever-growing!
+Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935-The Present, 45+ pages, six books published, and still growing!

 Holubar Mountaineering, where Bob Swanson worked before Sierra Designs and Trailwise